 Master of Whiskey & Master of Whisky

 The 2024 exam took place in April at the Isle of Raasay Distillery, Scotland.
-The new (and first) MASTERS OF WHISKY are: Daniel Crowell, Adam Edmonsond, Nikolas Kosobucki, Thomas McCormick, Siddharth Sawkar, and Samuel Wright.
+The new (and first) MASTERS OF WHISKEY are: Daniel Crowell, Adam Edmonsond, Nikolas Kosobucki, Thomas McCormick, Siddharth Sawkar, and Samuel Wright.

 Current MASTERS OF SCOTCH and MASTERS OF BOURBON can now enroll for the highest designation of the Council, the MASTER OF WHISKEY / MASTER OF WHISKY designation.
+The enrollment fee is $7,900.

 The next MASTER OF SCOTCH and MASTER OF BOURBON exams for existing Certified Whisk(e)y Specialists will take place at the same time and location.